casangi/casadocs/docs/tasks/task_feather.rst

-   Note that because of an unresolved issue, which may result from the collision beteween CASA and astroviper libraries, feather will launch a subprocess in which to run feather.
+   Note that because of an unresolved issue, which may result from the collision beteween CASA and astroviper libraries, feather will launch a subprocess in which to run the astroviper version.
 In general this shouldn't be noticed by most users.
 However, this constaint means that, if the user launches a dask client prior to calling feather (e.g. via toolviper.dask.local_client()), this client will not be used by the subprocess that launches astroviper feather because a dask client is tied to the process in which it was started.
    The launched subprocess in which astroviper feather is run will always create its own client, configured via the ncores and maxmem feather input parameters.

    Some other input parameters, such